achianumba/fullstackopen-2020/part1/unicafe/README.md

 _My solutions to the **unicafe** exercises in part1 of **FullStackOpen 2020** web development course._

-A mock feedback system built with React.
+**unicafe** is a mock feedback system built with React.
 The app allows users to rate a service as good, neutral, or bad.

 This project is built with React using Create-React-App.